edwardsnjd/lsp-docker/README.md

 If that's not possible, then you will need to tweak your `run.sh` scripts to mount your source code directories correctly.

+**NOTE: LSP client process ID**

+Many LSP server implementations monitor the `processId` supplied as part of the initialisation parameters and automatically shut down if that process is not running.
+There are two ways to work around that:

+1. Tweak your `run.sh` scripts to run the docker container in the same process namespace as the host: `--pid=host`
+2. Tweak your LSP client to supply `null` as the `processId`

 ## Usage

 To use a specific LSP server: